-In 2015-17, age-specific hospital separation rates (excluding dialysis) for Aboriginal and Torres Strait Islander people increased with age (except for 0-4 year olds), with the highest rate in the 65 years and over age-group (Table 10) [37].
-For Aboriginal and Torres Strait Islander females, the rates, compared with males, were higher across all age-groups from 15 to 54 years of age.
+In 2017-19, age-specific hospital separation rates (excluding dialysis) for Aboriginal and Torres Strait Islander people increased with age for males (except for 0-4 year olds), with the highest rate in the 65 years and over age-group (Table 11) [26].
+For females, rates increased with age (except 0-4 and 35-44 year olds), the highest rate, like their male counterparts, was in the 65 years and over age-group.
+For Aboriginal and Torres Strait Islander females, the rates, compared with males, were higher across all age-groups from 15 to 64 years of age.